vryzhov/COSC416-2024/lab4/README.md

 1. How do the recommendations obtained in Part 1 and Part 2 differ?
 2. Explain the difference.
-3. Take a close look at the recommendations based on metrics used Part 1 and Part 2.
-Which approach do you think would work better?
-Explain your reasoning.
+3. What approach would work better?
+Why?
-5. Would you like to change something in the logic based on the simple score ranking?
-5. Can you come up with a better way to create recommendations by combining both approaches?
+5. Come up with a better way to create recommendations by combining both approaches.

-5.
+## Collaborative filtering